leifj/academia-category/academia-entity-category.md

 By asserting an identity provider to be a member of the academia entity category a registrar claims that the identity provider fulfils the criteria described above in the jurisdiction of the registrar.
 The intended use for the entity category is twofold:

-- To allow metadata consumers (e.g. a discovery service) to filter on identity providers representing one or more academic institutions
+- To allow metadata consumers (e.g. a discovery service) to filter on identity providers representing one or more academic institutions.
 - To allow relying parties a way to decide how to interpret the values of the eduPersonScopedAffiliation and eduPersonAffiliation attributes.

-Specifically a relying party SHOULD NOT assume that an attribute assertion received from an identity provider with the academia entity category represents a Subject (as defined in [SAMLCore]) with any particular affiliation to the organization on behalf of which the identity provider is operated.
-Conversely, the absense of the academia category does not mean that the identity provider does not in fact represent one or more academic institution.
+Specifically a relying party SHOULD NOT assume that an attribute assertion received from an identity provider with the academia entity category represents a Subject (as defined in [SAMLCore]) with any particular affiliation to the institution on behalf of which the identity provider is operated.
+Conversely, the absence of the academia category does not mean that the identity provider does not in fact represent one or more academic institution.

 5. References
 -------------